- Author Fun Facts

 For my presentations, I usually need a few tables for displaying objects that I bring with me.
-I have puppets, game items, posters, etc. If I'm bring along my items for the land run exhibit, I'll need at least three tables.
+I have puppets, game items, posters, etc. If I'm bring along my items for the land run exhibit, I'll need at least three or four tables.
 I also need extra time to bring the items in and set them up.

-If we work on a craft, I'll sometimes need newspapers, glue, scissors, markers or crayons, etc. We can work together on this because I sometimes have some items and bring them with me.
+If we work on a craft, I'll sometimes need newspapers, glue, scissors, markers or crayons, etc. We can work together on this list because I sometimes have some items and bring them with me.

 I also need a mic if I'm in a big area such as a cafeteria, auditorium, gym, etc. If there are only a few classes (2 or 3), I may not need a mic.

 I usually need a glass of water, and I prefer at least a 10 to 15 minute between classes.
 This is especially necessary if I am setting up the land run items again for the next group to see.
 Breaks give me a time to rest my voice for a few minutes.
 It's hard to continually read the story without a break.

 I prefer smaller groups if I'm reading to students from my book.
 They cannot see the pictures very well if they're too far away.
 Also, with younger children, I prefer only two classes to a session.
 If they are very young, I may tell the story using the illustrations instead of reading it.